unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 _![Illustration of Multi-Channel Marketing](/assets/images/41-multi-channel-marketing-in-healthcare.jpg "Multi-Channel Marketing")_

-According to a recent [study](https://business.linkedin.com/marketing-solutions/blog/n/new-marketing-leadership-report-from-linkedin-salesforce), 86% of senior-level marketers think that it’s important to create a cohesive customer journey across all touchpoints and channels.
+According to a recent study by Linkedin, 86% of senior-level marketers think that it’s important to create a cohesive customer journey across all touchpoints and channels.
 And for this reason, multi-channel marketing is a great way to add a holistic experience for your patients.

 Multi-channel Marketing is the discipline of utilizing multiple marketing channels across all of your patient contact points with your healthcare brand.
 This strategy ensures that your message is equally distributed across all of your marketing outlets.